 The Solicitors Regulation Authority is always legally represented before the Tribunal.
 Respondents are entitled, but not required, to be legally represented.

-Applications to the Tribunal must be made in the form specified by the Rules (Form 1), supported by a statement setting out the allegations which the respondent to the application is required to answer and the facts and matters in support of the application and each allegation contained in it.
+Applications to the Tribunal must be made in the prescribed form, supported by a statement setting out the allegations which the respondent to the application is required to answer and the facts and matters in support of the application and each allegation contained in it.
 Documents referred to in the statement should be exhibited to it.

-For First Instance Proceedings Certified As Showing A Case To Answer After 25 October 2013
+For First Instance Proceedings Certified As Showing A Case To Answer on or before 24 November 2019

-For all first instance proceedings certified as showing a case to answer after 25 October 2013, Practice Direction No. 6 "Practice Direction On Case Management For First Instance Proceedings" dated 22 October 2013 applies and Standard Directions or limited Standard Directions and Case Management Hearing Date will be issued and served with the proceedings.
+For all first instance proceedings certified as showing a case to answer on or before 24 November 2019, Practice Direction No. 6 "Practice Direction On Case Management For First Instance Proceedings" dated 22 October 2013 applies and Standard Directions or limited Standard Directions and Case Management Hearing Date will be issued and served with the proceedings.
 Please click here to be taken to Practice Direction No. 6.